-For the previous 21 years, Michael Lieder was “of counsel,” a partner, and a member of Sprenger + Lang, PLLC.
+Prior to joining Mehri & Skalet, Michael was of counsel, a partner, and a member of Sprenger + Lang, PLLC for 21 years.
 At that law firm, he generally served as lead counsel or in another leading role in employment discrimination, ERISA, wage and hour, and consumer class action litigation, including the following prominent cases:

 The settlements in many of the cases required comprehensive injunctive relief in addition to substantial payments to the class members.
 In the majority of these cases, Mr. Lieder worked closely with co-counsel from other firms.